guochenmeinian/guochenmeinian.github.io/content/about/index.md

 👋Hello

-Hi there 👋 My name is Chenmeinian Guo「郭陈美年」, a graduate student pursuing Master's in Computer Science at [NYU Courant](https://cims.nyu.edu/dynamic/).
+Hi there 👋 My name is Chenmeinian Guo「郭陈美年」.
 I recently completed my Bachlor's degree in Computer and Information Science at [the Ohio State University](https://www.osu.edu).
 My primary interests lie in the fields of software development and machine learning.
 Beyond coding and algorithms, I enjoy playing guitar and learning about finance.

 {{ resize_image(path="about/lay.png", height=1400, width=650, op="fit", format="png") }}